sunnyvo106/Retail-Sales-Performance-KPI-Monitoring-Power-BI-/README.md

 - The Product Performance Dashboard evaluates how revenue is distributed across product categories, brands, and pricing levels, and whether volume and profitability are aligned.

--- At a high level, Computers and Home Appliances emerge as the dominant revenue-generating categories, contributing the largest share of total sales.
+   - At a high level, Computers and Home Appliances emerge as the dominant revenue-generating categories, contributing the largest share of total sales.
 However, revenue concentration is uneven, as a small number of brands account for a disproportionate share of total revenue, indicating dependency on a limited product portfolio.

--- The relationship between price and quantity reveals a clear price–volume trade-off.
+   - The relationship between price and quantity reveals a clear price–volume trade-off.
 Several brands operate in a high-price, low-volume position, forming a “premium niche” where higher margins are achieved but sales volume remains limited.
 Conversely, many mid-priced brands achieve strong sales volume but lower gross profit margins, suggesting competitive pricing pressure or higher cost structures.

--- This imbalance indicates that revenue growth is driven more by volume-heavy, mid-priced products rather than margin expansion.
+   - This imbalance indicates that revenue growth is driven more by volume-heavy, mid-priced products rather than margin expansion.
 While premium products contribute to profitability, their low volume limits overall revenue impact.

-** Overall, the product analysis suggests opportunities to rebalance the product mix, either by improving margins on high-volume products or by increasing volume for premium offerings through targeted positioning or promotion.**
+**Overall, the product analysis suggests opportunities to rebalance the product mix, either by improving margins on high-volume products or by increasing volume for premium offerings through targeted positioning or promotion.**

 #### IV.
 Store Performance Analysis